 Emerging Focus Areas

-Take refugees resettled in the U.S. How should the services we offer them acknowledge their special circumstances and differ from our usual interventions?
+We look to our partners to help us understand the unique struggles and needs of the unique populations they serve.
+Take refugees resettled in the U.S., for example.
+How should the services we offer them acknowledge their special circumstances and differ from our usual interventions?
 How do refugees fare in comparison to other groups of people?
 What interventions are moving the needle most to help them create and achieve their American dream?

 Or children in foster care.
 We know they have the worst poverty-related outcomes of any population.
 Why is this?
 What works to reunite children in foster care with their birth families?
 What systems, public or private, work best to serve children, keep them safe, and help them thrive?
 How do we ensure that youth who age out of foster care are set up for the best possible success as adults?